 Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
 (3-0 or 3-0) THTR 347 Drama of Japan (3 sem. hrs.)
 A survey of classical Japanese drama in English translation.
 The Noh drama of the fourteenth through sixteenth centuries and the Bunraku and Kabuki drama of the seventeenth through nineteenth centuries.
 An examination of the impact of these forms on film theory in the twentieth century.
 NB: Not offered every year.
-See department chair.
-Prerequisite(s): ENGL 103, 104; upper level standing.
+See department Prerequisite(s): ENGL 103, 104; upper level standing.
 (3-0 or 3-0) THTR 348 World Drama (3 sem. hrs.)
 "World Drama is a survey course of the dramatic literature of the past 2500 years, from classic nationalist drama to the global contemporary drama of the twenty-first century.
 Students will explore social and global issues such as war, class struggle, gender inequality, dysfunctional family life, and more, from past times and today, in the context of the drama of different world cultures."
 World Drama is a course of reading, discussion, and audience response to live performances of global drama from differing cultures and times (in English translation).
 The course will entail both the reading of major plays and attendance of live performances of world dramatic masterpieces that are available at theatres in the Lower Mainland of British Columbia.
 Though designed for Theatre and English students, the course is of great value to any student who wishes a broader knowledge of world culture through its varied theatrical expressions.
 Play choices are made to avoid overlap with other dramatic literature currently taught in both the Theatre and English departments, where advisable.
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Cross-listed: ENGL 348.

-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
+Prerequisite(s): ENGL 103,104 upper level standing.
 (3-0 or 3-0) THTR 361 Acting III: Styles of Acting (3 sem. hrs.)
 An advanced scene-study class exploring acting styles of various historical periods with a view towards presentation to contemporary audiences.
 NB: Attendance at theatre performances is required.
 Not offered every year.
 See department chair.
 Prerequisite(s): THTR 161, 162; 261, 262, 175.
 (3-0.0-0) THTR 362 Acting III: Shakespeare (3 sem. hrs.)
 An advanced scene-study class exploring Shakespeare in performance.
 Students are expected to carefully analyze assigned Shakespearean texts as part of their preparation.
 NB: Not offered every year.
-Prerequisite(s): THTR 161, 162: 261.

 Prerequisite(s): THTR 161, 162; 261, 262, 175.
 (0-0; 3-0) THTR 375 Voice and Movement III (3 sem. hrs.)
 Building on previous voice and movement courses, this course encourages students to further develop their physical and vocal instruments, seeking deeper exploration and more creative expression.
 NB: Attendance at theatre performances is required.
 Prerequisite(s): THTR 261, 275.
 (3-0 or 3-0) THTR 383 Drama for Church Ministry (3 sem. hrs.)
 A study of the broad range of issues involved in leading a church drama ministry.
 The course focuses on writing and directing, and provides an overview of the various facets of production relevant to mounting dramatic works of various types in a church setting.
 Issues relating to staffing and leadership are also covered.
 NB: Not offered every year.
+See department chair.

-See department chair Prerequisite(s): THTR 161, 130 or permission of the instructor.
-(3-0 or 3-0) THTR 390 Special Topics in Theatre (3 sem. hrs) Topics vary from year to year.
+Prerequisite(s): THTR 161, 130 or permission of the instructor.
+(3-0 or 3-0) THTR 390 Special Topics in Theatre (3 sem. hrs.)
+Topics vary from year to year.